d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 Contrary to the Block instance, which needs to use the `forward` function, for a HybridBlock instance we need to use the `hybrid_forward` function.

-Earlier, we demonstrated that, after calling the `hybridize` method, the model is able to achieve superior computing performance and portability.
+Earlier, we demonstrated that, after calling the `hybridize` function, the model is able to achieve superior computing performance and portability.
 Note, though that hybridization can affect model flexibility, in particular in terms of control flow.
 We will illustrate how to design more general models and also how compilation will remove spurious Python elements.
 :end_tab:

 ```{.python .input}